If you are thinking of adding a pet to your family, we have some great ones ready for their home!Are You Ready?

 All potential adopters must fill out an application for the animal they are interested in adopting.
 We reserve the right to deny an application for any reason.

-Our adoption fees are $150 for cats and $250 for dogs.
+Our adoption fees are $150 for cats, $250 for dogs, and $300 for puppies 6 months and younger.
 This adoption fee helps to cover the costs of basic preventative care including spay or neuter, vaccines (including Rabies and virals), heartworm tests and preventative for dogs, FeLV/FIV tests for cats, in addition to extra medical care the animal may need.
 Often our adoption fees do not even cover costs for basic medical care.Why Adopt?

 Adopting doesn't mean you're getting a mutt either.
 It is estimated that up to 40% of dogs in shelters are purebred.
 Shelters are overflowing with labs because people underestimated how much work a lab puppy would be.
 And what about older dogs?
 You get a chance to miss the puppy stage, yet still get a wonderful, loving companion.Thinking of buying your pet?